lorenzwalthert/thesis-template-bookdown/README.md

 rmd directory to develop a deeper understanding of the template.

 As of early 2018, this template is still in alpha testing phase, so you may experience unexpected behavior.
-Please file an issue on the git repository where you have obtained the source of this template in case you are stuck for some time with a problem or if you found a solution to a problem you believe others are likely to encounter in the future.
-Pull requests on typos are also welcome.
-We want to make sure that students working this template have a great experience writing their master thesis.
+As the git repo is not maintained directly, get in touch with Lorenz via email (<lorenz.walthert@icloud.com>) if you experience problems *after* you searched on Google and other platforms for a solution.

 Best,